astridx/meinblog/content/posts/joomla/1die-erste-ansicht-im-backende.en.md

 ## Test your Joomla component

-1. install your component in Joomla version 4 to test it.
-In the beginning, the easiest thing to do is to copy the files manually in place:
+1. install your component in Joomla version 4 to test it: In the beginning, the easiest thing to do is to copy the files manually in place.
 Copy the files in the `administrator` folder into the `administrator` folder of your Joomla 4 installation.
 Copy the files in the `components` folder into the `components` folder of your Joomla 4 installation.

 2. open the menu `System | Install | Discover`.
 Here you will see an entry for the component you just copied.
 Select it and click on the button '`Install`.